mesonbuild/meson/docs/markdown/CMake-module.md

 `options` key.
 Altering the configuration object won't have any effect on previous `cmake.subproject` calls.

-In earlier meson versions CMake command-line parameters could be set with the `cmake_options` kwarg.
+In earlier Meson versions CMake command-line parameters could be set with the `cmake_options` kwarg.
 However, this feature is deprecated since 0.55.0 and only kept for compatibility.
 It will not work together with the `options` kwarg.